cylin007/Road-Mobility-Traffic/README.md

 new spatial-temporal task and dataset.
 <img src="./Figure/fig_rmt_overview.png" alt="overview" width=50%/>

+## Training/Test/Validation Data

+The Training/Test/Validation (.npz) is providing at ./Data

+We split 7:2:1 as  Training/Test/Validation files.

 ## RMT (Road Mobile Traffic) Dataset

 We proposed a new spatial-temporal dataset, the RMT Dataset, consisting of RMT time series among multiple road sections.